taehyounpark/queryosity/README.md

 The computation graph formed can be ensured to be
 - Recursion-free: the grammar forbids this by construction.
 - Non-redundant: the value of a column is computed at most once per entry.
-- No-copy: values are passed by `const T&` from one column to another (unless a conversion is required).
+- No-copy: unless a conversion is required, values are never copied around.

 ### 2. Applying selections
 #### 2.1 Cut versus weight